iocafe/iocafe-doc/source/get-started/start-steps/start-steps.rst

 Steps to get started
 ================================

-When working with micro-controllers, we have much detail to sort out.
-One step at a time approach has worked well for me.
+When working with micro-controllers, we have plenty of detail to sort out.
+One step at a time.

 .. toctree::
    :maxdepth: 2